bravetechnologycoop/BraveSensor/server/README.md

 1. click Target --> "Configure for device" and type `3.3.0` to choose the OS and then `boron` to choose the device

-1. click Compile --> "Local Compile"
+1. click Compile --> "Local Compile" (this step can take a few minutes the first time; you can work on the next step in parallel while you wait for this)

 1. copy the generated `/target/3.3.0/boron/boron-ins-fsm.bin` file somewhere to keep for reference.
 Rename to `v<version number>_dev.bin` (for example `v50100_dev.bin`)